-A practitioner whom chooses to operate as a sole trader is still able to engage other professionals as independent contractors, offering benefits such as:
+A practitioner who chooses to operate as a sole trader is still able to engage other professionals as independent contractors, offering benefits such as:

 - Offer a varied level of skill and expertise within the medical practice;curveaccountants.com.au/budgeting-for-your-medical-practice-success

 - Attract more patients due to this versatility of practitioners;

 - Ability to manage a heavy workload by delegating patients to other doctors and/or technicians; and